 Typically, critical infrastructure has been managed by OT (Operation Technologies) for almost a generation now.
 Many are surprised at how long we have been able to keep some of these older systems operational with very very little down time.
 This tends to create a nervousness for some when thinking about changing to a new platform or more radically to shift to the new style of technology that newer IoT proports to be.
 Here, we call this “New IoT”, as opposed to rebadged old technology.

-The industrial Automation industry is a giant.
+The industrial Automation industry is a giant (learn more about our Industrial Automation services here).
 With mature software products like SCADA that “never” fail and with a price tag to match it, the angle for leveraging SCADA out of the equation is price.
 Some of the SCADA vendors realising this threat to their cash cow, now have low cost products in their suite of software products to offer to their industrial customers.
 Another angle is to shift to subscription models where the total cost is perceived to be less as it is amortised over a longer period of time.
 We expect to see as New IoT products are taken up (for example PTC ThingWorx) rather than traditional SCADA products being used for routine or fringe area applications, New IoT will be used for everything non-critical.
 This will introduce a much different approach to managing assets and new devices will flow into homes and organisations at an accelerated rate.

 The biggest benefits to New IoT technologies has been gifted to us by the global giants of technology ie google, amazon etc, with millions of users (clients), scalable server technology, built in redundancy and therefore increased availability and finally a plethora of developers finding new ways to build applications and new analytics every day.
 Due to the overwhelming consumption of new apps and the day to day tolerance of apps not always online, for non-mission critical functionality, somehow, we have learned to accept if it is not my car, I am ok with a flicker in the lights, a reboot every now and then and a power down reset may be required.
 Even better, if it saves you some money, who wouldn’t be up for that?
 This doesn’t suggest for a moment that IoT is unreliable, this simply addresses that the old story of highly available industrial software is an old story and is very narrow in its application for business.